1330 Spiridonia: Physical characteristics

 In the Tholen classification, Spiridonia is a primitive P-type asteroid.

 Rotation period

 Several rotational lightcurves of Spiridonia have been obtained from photometric observations since 2004.
 Analysis of the best-rated lightcurve by American photometrist Robert Stephens at the Santana Observatory (646) from April 2005, gave a rotation period of 9.67 hours with a brightness amplitude of 0.16 magnitude (U=3).

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Spiridonia measures between 50.73 and 78.496 kilometers in diameter and its surface has an albedo between 0.029 and 0.06.

 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.0580 and a diameter of 55.17 kilometers based on an absolute magnitude of 10.0.

+1330 Spiridonia has been observed to occult 5 stars between 1993 and 2023.